 2. Improves blood pressure regulation

-Consuming lemongrass tea can help to keep high blood pressure in check by inducing tranquillity and suppressing inflammation.
+One lemongrass tea benefit is that it can help keep high blood pressure in check by inducing tranquillity and suppressing inflammation.
 Studies show that people who consumed lemongrass tea achieved relaxation.
 The participants also showed a significant reduction in heart rate and a moderate decrease in blood pressure.

 3. Helps in the treatment of infections

 Lemongrass has antibacterial, anti-fungal, and antimicrobial properties.
-Because of this, lemongrass essential oil is a potential treatment for conditions like ringworm, scabies, athlete’s foot, and yeast infections.
+Because of this, one of lemongrass essential oil benefits is it’s a potential treatment for conditions like ringworm, scabies, athlete’s foot, and yeast infections.

 The ability of this ingredient to remedy infections is due to a high content of citral — a chemical compound — in lemongrass essential oil.
 This chemical compound is especially effective in reducing infections caused by the Candida albicans fungus.

 4. Helps relieve anxiety and stress

 The herb can also help calm a person’s nerves.
 A study in the Journal of Alternative and Complementary Medicine shows that subjects experiencing anxiety in a specific situation reported a decrease of emotion when exposed to the scent of lemongrass essential oil.